 In the past, debating mostly catered for top schools and senior students.
 Our competition, however, has always given priority to making debating accessible to students from the broadest possible range of backgrounds and age groups.
 This currently includes students from local primary and secondary schools as well as some primary international schools.
 Separate divisions were created to cater to students from Chinese medium of instruction (CMI) and English medium of instruction (EMI) secondary schools and even students with special educational needs (SEN) are known to have excelled in our competition.

 Competition debating is a popular and exciting learning activity in Hong Kong schools and combines a surprising number of skills.
 It involves research, brainstorming, logically organising ideas, and teamwork.
 The best teams integrate a broad range of rhetorical public speaking skills and build rapport with their audiences through passionate but humorous speeches.

 We encourage coaches to nurture students with an appropriate level of support throughout the whole process of preparing for debates, and to provide constructive feedback after debates.

 Debating and Language Learning

-While debating is an adversarial encounter, it is also a friendly encounter and a great opportunity to meet and learn together with students from other schools.
-For this reason, we begin with two practice matches in most of our Divisions.
+While debating is an adversarial encounter, it is also a rule-based and friendly team activity as well as a great opportunity to meet and learn together with students from other schools.